VIOLENCE

 The leader of UMIAB points to the importance of alliances against wildcat mining: “We [women] have united more and more against mining, which is illegal.
 Our struggle is so that mining no longer happens here.
 The president [Jair Bolsonaro] and his [congressional aligned] bench are pro-mining”, she says.

 As Telma recalls, at the beginning of 2021, the Legislative Assembly of the state of Roraima approved and sanctioned a draft bill that allowed mining all types of ores in the state.
-The proposal was written by the state governor, Antônio Denarium, and was soon suspended by the minister of the Supreme Court (Supremo Tribunal Federal, STF), Alexandre de Moraes.
+The proposal was written by the state governor, Antônio Denarium, and was soon suspended by the justice of the Supreme Court (Supremo Tribunal Federal, STF), Alexandre de Moraes.

 The governor of Roraima, Antonio Denarium, and his ally Jair Bolsonaro (both without political parties) / Promotion